Students of Color

 Through their tenacity and determination, Jewell and Marguerite opened the doors for so many students to come after them.

-The Imani Legacy The Imani Fund
+Read more about the Imani Legacy and the Imani Fund

 Programs & Events